 With seven accommodation options at the South Rim in Grand Canyon National Park, it can be difficult to figure out where you should stay.
 Do you stay in the historic lodges or modern motels, with or without air conditioning?
-Follow this chart to find the lodging that best suits your needs.
+Follow this guide to find the lodging that best suits your needs.
+And if you need a park map to get a sense for where everything is, you can purchase a Trails Illustrated one at REI.com.

 Located just feet from the rim of the Grand Canyon and the South Rim’s famed Bright Angel trailhead, the Bright Angel Lodge is full of character.
 Architect Mary Jane Colter was hired to refresh the structure to provide travelers with a more affordable alternative to El Tovar Hotel down the path.